+Planting garlic is relatively simple.
 Separate cloves.
 Space the cloves 4-6" apart.
 Rows should be spaced one foot apart.
 The cloves should be planted with the pointed end up and the blunt end down.
 Push each clove 1-2" into the ground, firm the soil around it, and water the bed if it is dry.

 After planting, lay down a protective mulch of straw, chopped leaves or grass clippings.
 In cold-winter regions the mulch should be approximately 4 inches thick.
 Mulch will help to prevent the garlic roots from being heaved out of the ground by alternate freezing and thawing.
 A light application of mulch is useful in milder climates to control the growth of winter weeds.

 When the leaves begin to grow, it is important to feed the garlic plants to encourage good growth.
 A teaspoon or two of a high-nitrogen fertilizer that decomposes slowly, such as blood meal or Osmocote should be gently worked into the soil near each plant.
 If the mulch has decomposed, add a layer to help retain moisture and keep weeds under control.
 In late spring some garlic varieties produce flower stalks that have small bulbils.
 Cut these stalks off.
 This will insure that all of the food the plant produces will go into the garlic bulb itself and not the clusters of bulbils.
 In the month of June the garlic plants stop producing new leaves and begin to form bulbs.
 At this time you will remove any remaining mulch and stop watering.
 The garlic will store better if you allow the soil around the bulbs to dry out.